hjetmundsen/DotFiles/README.md

 Important vimrc changes
 -----------------------
 - Mapped Leader to Spacebar
-- Leader-n will open NerdTree
+- Leader-t will open Tagbar
 - Leader-hjkl will move between open windows
 - Leader-c-Leader will comment and uncomment lines
 - Ctrl-hjkl will move between tabs